 The process will not affect gum tissue if your dentist provides proper treatment.
 Gum tissue will return to normal after treatment.

 Some of the compounds that teeth whitening treatments use can cause the gums to change color or flake off.
-This can be because of a high exposure to hydrogen peroxide, but should not last longer than 24 to 48 hours.
+A high exposure to hydrogen peroxide can cause this, but should not last longer than 24 to 48 hours.

 Your teeth may feel achy during treatment.
-Ibuprofen may help with pain, but may not always be necessary.
-You will experience sharp pain when drinking especially hot or cold things.
+Ibuprofen may help with pain, but you might not always need it.
+You will experience sharp pain when drinking very hot or cold things.

 Drink liquids at room-temperature until the temporary sensitivity goes away.
 Temporary sensitivity should go away within 24 to 48 hours after the procedure.